Free shipping for HK orders HK$600+

 The problem is, a lot of things can damage the lipid barrier —— changes in temperature and humidity, constant rubbing of face masks against the face, face scrubs, foaming cleansers, face picking, inappropriate use of skincare products, pollutants and irritants, UV exposure, and so on.

 To make things worse, the levels of the lipids needed for a healthy lipid barrier decline with age.
-As a result, upper layers of the skin become thinner, the skin is more prone to dryness, dullness and conditions such as eczema and psoriasis, whilst fine lines and wrinkles become more prominent.
+As a result, upper layers of the skin become thinner, the skin is more prone to dryness, dullness and inflammatory conditions such as eczema and psoriasis, whilst fine lines and wrinkles become more prominent.